aws-samples/1click-hpc/README.md

-<h1> ParallelCluster post-install samples</h1>
+# ParallelCluster post-install samples
 This repository gather some <a href=https://docs.aws.amazon.com/parallelcluster/latest/ug/what-is-aws-parallelcluster.html><b>ParallelCluster</b></a> post-install samples for common HPC-related operations.
 <br>Primary ParallelCluster script sets the environment and launches secondary scripts according to their naming convention.
+<br>All those scripts are automatically downlaoded from thie [Git-Hub repo](https://github.com/aws-samples/aws-pcluster-post-samples) .
-<br>All those scripts are meant to be stored in an S3 bucket.
+<br>In case a deeper customization of the scripts is needed, the scripts can be stored in an S3 bucket.
 See more details in the Requirements section below.

 At the moment we are including:
 1. *install.ldap.server.master.sh*